 Nairobi is somewhere you wouldn’t necessarily think of taking kids, or at least you probably wouldn’t think of hanging around too long!
-But from my experience, there are some fabulous attractions in Nairobi that your children will just love and you will be surprised to hear that you could easily spend 2-3 days here alone (longer if you are wanting to go on safari in Nairobi National Park) before heading off to explore the rest of Kenya.
+But from my experience, there are some great places to stay in Nairobi, and some fabulous things to do in Nairobi that your children will just love and you will be surprised to hear that you could easily spend 2-3 days here alone (longer if you are wanting to go on safari in Nairobi National Park) before heading off on safari with the kids.

 Now when I talk about Nairobi, personally, I wouldn’t advise you stay in the city centre.
 Base yourselves in the suburbs on the outskirts.
 This is where all of the main attractions are, it is quieter and the traffic in the centre itself is horrendous.